2019 Audi A8 preview

 2019 Audi A8 LEnlarge Photo

-Once again, two body styles are being offered—both of them considerably up in size compared to their respective predecessors.
-A standard model at 17.0 feet in length and a stretched version with an extra 5.1 inches of wheelbase.
+Once again, two body styles are being offered, though the United States will only receive the stretched model.
+Both of them are considerably up in size compared to their respective predecessors: the standard model measures in at 17.0 feet and the stretched version adds an extra 5.1 inches to the wheelbase.
 The generous size means the new A8, even in standard form, should be roomy.

 The front of the cabin is dominated by a strictly horizontal orientation and introduces a new interface for Audi.
 Gone is the familiar rotary pushbutton and touchpad found in the center console.
 Instead, this is kept largely clear of buttons and switches.
 Controlling the interface is via a 10.1-inch touchscreen display on the center stack, which, when off, blends almost invisibly into the high-gloss black surround thanks to its black-panel look.